-Yes, it can be a struggle to adapt this mindset but, looking at the data for the United States, many of the nation's John's began like Adam.
-You have to make sacrifices for what you want in life and if your objective is acquiring personal financial freedom.
+Yes, it can be a struggle to adapt this mindset, but you have to make sacrifices if your objective is acquiring personal financial freedom.
 This is the cost if you weren't lucky enough to be born into an affluent family.

 Sometimes, it sucks.
 Sometimes, it's hard.
 Sometimes it feels patently unfair to the point it can make you angry, sad, or discouraged depending on your own psychology.
 You have to deal with it, anyway.
 Your feelings aren't going to change reality only your actions will.

 This doesn't mean you can't indulge in the occasional splurge if your willpower is weak, only that every penny counts if your objective is growing your nest egg and you are still at a point in your life when there isn't a big margin of safety to get something wrong; be aware of it and accept the trade-off accordingly.